junxit/us-congress-code/title-29/chapter-4b/sec-49g.md

 Amendment by act Aug.
 3, 1954, effective July 1, 1954, see section 8 of act Aug.
 3, 1954, set out as a note under section 49b of this title.

-### Transfer of Functions
+### Definitions of Terms in Pub.
+L. 113–128

-For history of transfer of functions of United States Employment Service to Secretary of Labor, see note set out under section 49 of this title.
+Except as otherwise provided, terms defined in section 3 of Pub.
+L. 113–128, which is classified to section 3102 of this title, apply to this section.